vmware-archive/postfacto/deployment/INSTRUCTIONS.md

 ### Changing session timeout

-Postfacto has a default session timeout of 120 minutes.
-This means that if a user logs in to a Retro using its password and forget the access to that Retro will no longer work if tried 120 minutes later and the user will have to enter the password again.
-An important note is that for the moment the same expiry window is shared by any one that logs into the Retro using the password.

-You can customise the this window with the `SESSION_TIME` env variable to the `env` on deploy.
+You can customise this window with the `SESSION_TIME` env variable to the `env` on deploy.
 To set a session time of 1 hour for example:

 ```bash
 SESSION_TIME=60 ./deploy web-app api-app